What is CartoDB

 CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web.
 Using CartoDB will allow you to quickly create map based visualizations.

-- At its heart, CartoDB is an open source geospatial mapping Platform.
+- For developers, CartoDB is an open source geospatial mapping Platform.
 It is a tool we built to make mapping dynamic, scalable, and interesting.

 Below, we split our introduction into two parts: the CartoDB Platform and the CartoDB Editor.
 If you are looking for a scalable geospatial system to build tools or power your applications, jump down to the CartoDB Platform section.
 If you are looking for a drag & drop interface where you can style and customize maps in minutes, head to the CartoDB Editor section.
 If you want both, keep reading; it’s all right here waiting for you!